 Skip to content

-The University of Utah is committed to fostering an inclusive culture where attendees at University events can expect a safe evironment free of discrimination and harrassment.
-The University has institutional policies, procedures, and resources in place to uphold standards of integrity and ethics as well as processes in place to report and remedy any violations.
+The University of Utah is likewise committed to maintaining a respectful culture.
+Attendees at University-sponsored events can expect a safe environment free of discrimination, harassment, and misconduct.
+The University has established institutional policies, reporting procedures, and support resources to uphold high standards of integrity and ethics, and to ensure that any violations are addressed appropriately.

 Code of Conduct Regarding Sexual and Other Forms of Harassment

-This conference/workshop/symposium is supported all or in part by the National Science Foundation (NSF) under Award No. ________.
+This conference/workshop/symposium is supported in whole or in part by the National Science Foundation (NSF) under Award No. ________.

-We are required by the NSF to provide all event participants with information on the University’s policy on sexual and other forms of harassment or sexual assault as well as directions on how to report any violations of this policy.
-For purposes of this requirement, “other forms of harassment” is defined as “non-gender or non-sex-based harassment of individuals protected under federal civil rights laws, as set forth in organizational policies or codes of conduct, statutes, regulations, or executive orders.”
+In accordance with NSF requirements, all participants must be provided with information about the University’s policies prohibiting sexual harassment, other forms of harassment, and sexual assault, as well as clear instructions on how to report violations.
+For purposes of these requirements, “other forms of harassment” refers to non-gender or non-sex-based harassment of individuals protected under federal civil rights laws, as outlined in relevant policies, statutes, regulations, or executive orders.

 SUBMIT A REPORT TO OEO

-Confidential resources (to the extent allowed by law) are also available to those who have experienced sexual harassment, sexual violence, or other Prohibited Conduct in connection with this event.
-Advocates can be reached through the following resources:
+Confidential resources (to the extent allowed by law) are available to individuals who experience sexual harassment, sexual violence, or other prohibited conduct.
+Advocates can be reached through:

 Law Enforcement Reporting: